science in the eighteenth century

 The popularization of science

-The second quarter of the 18th century saw a great outpouring of literature aimed educating the European elite in the latest scientific breakthroughs.
+The second quarter of the eighteenth century saw a great outpouring of literature aimed educating the European elite in the latest scientific breakthroughs (see Figure 2).
 Science had suddenly become fashionable.
 In 1737 one of the best-selling books was Newtonianism for Ladies: Dialogues on Light and Color, published in Naples.
 Another popular work was the Encyclopedia of Sciences, Arts, and Trades, published in France.
 At the same time, scientific societies, such as The Royal Society, founded in the reign of Charles II, grew.

 In 1742 the Swede Anders Celsius set up the centigrade degree as the unit for measuring heat, and in 1791 the French Academy of sciences proposed a new unit of length, the meter; this was the birth of the decimal metric system.